farhankhalid-dev/farhankhalid-dev/README.md

 ## Hi there!
 I'm Farhan Khalid

-I'm a passionate developer with a focus on **Shopify Custom Theme Development** and experience in **Python** and **Java**, also currently mastering the **MERN Stack**.
-I enjoy building responsive and interactive web applications, as well as diving into various backend technologies.
+I'm a passionate developer with a focus on **Shopify Custom Theme Development** with some experience in **Python**, currently exploring the **MERN** Stack.
+I enjoy building responsive and interactive web applications.

 ### Technologies & Tools
 <p align="left">